geraldclark/WorklogField/README.md

 WorklogField
 ============

-A custom worklog field type for SugarCRM
+A custom worklog field type for Sugar 7